ssj-8921/fun4all_eic_qa/README.md

 git push origin master
 ```

-For your own code development use a branch.
+For your own code development use a branch, leave the master branch untouched so you can easily sync with the upstream repo.
 You can use as many branches as you want if you work on multiple issues.
 Create a "work" branch and move to it:

 ```
 git checkout -b work